 How did it go?

-I reinvented the Saturday section, which was a combination of food, gardening, lifestyle, wellness, exercise.
-I made food a separate section, and made the rest about living in Southern California.
+I reinvented the Saturday section, which had been a combination of food, gardening, lifestyle, wellness, exercise.
+The paper made food a separate section and we made the Saturday section more about living in Southern California.
 We found the most popular plant Instagram influencers, and did a story about the rise of vegan furniture.

 Did you build out a roster of new writers?

 I wanted local writers, and I wasn’t finding a lot initially, so I did something incredibly stupid in retrospect—I went on Twitter.
 I said, “I’m a new editor of lifestyle at the L.A.
 Times.
 If you have a story, DM me.”
 I got hundreds of e-mails.
 I went through them all; 90 percent were not good, but I assigned stories to 20 people, and 10 of those people were really good and became building blocks for the section going forward.

 Any other hurdles you worked through at the L.A.
 Times?